Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Numerical Experiments

 \subsection{Experiment 2: tensor signal alignment test}

-This experiment focuses on the tensor signal alignment test (\ref{Main Eq of hypothesis test 1}).
-We generate the observation \(\bbT\) using (\ref{Main Eq of spiky tensor model}) with varying values of $\beta$.
-We are particularly interested in the test's performance when the signal is below the phase transition threshold, i.e., \(\beta\in(0,\beta_s]\).
-For the case \(\mfc_1=\mfc_2=\mfc_3=1/3\), the phase transition threshold is \(\beta_s=2/\sqrt{3}\), as stated in Corollary 3 of \cite{Seddik2024203}.
-According to (\ref{Main Eq of statistic H0 H1}), we then have
+This experiment focuses on the tensor signal alignment test (\ref{Main of Eq of hypothesis test 1}).
+We generate the observation \(\bbT\) using (\ref{Main of Eq of spiky tensor model}) with varying values of $\beta$.
+We are particularly interested in the test's performance when the signal is below the phase transition threshold, i.e., \(\beta\in(0,\beta_s]\). { For the symmetric case $\mfc_1=\mfc_2=\mfc_3=1/3$, the phase transition threshold is $\beta_s=2/\sqrt{3}$ (see Corollary 3 of \cite{Seddik2024203}).
+This threshold characterizes the boundary below which consistent signal recovery via maximum likelihood estimation becomes impossible.} According to (\ref{Main of Eq of statistic H0 H1}), we then have

-In Table \ref{Main Tab of 3} and Figure \ref{Main Fig of 2}, we use the same settings as in \S\ref{Main sec of experiment 1}, with a significance level of $\alpha=0.05$.
+In Figure \ref{Fig of 2}, we use the same settings as in \S\ref{Main of sec of experiment 1}, with a significance level of $\alpha=0.05$.
 We compute the test's empirical power for different $\beta$ values with 200 repetitions.

-Table \ref{Main Tab of 3} and Figure \ref{Main Fig of 2} provide several insights into the performance of the tensor signal alignment test.
+Figure \ref{Fig of 2} provides several insights into the performance of the tensor signal alignment test.
 Firstly, the empirical sizes are close to the nominal level of 5\%.
 This suggests that the test maintains the desired significance level reasonably well.
 Secondly, as the SNR $\beta$ increases, the power of the test rapidly approaches 1 in all four scenarios.
 This indicates that the test is highly effective in detecting the presence of a signal when the SNR is sufficiently large.
 Most notably, even for $\beta$ values below the critical transition value $\beta_s=2/\sqrt{3}$, such as $\beta=1$, the test achieves a power close to one.
 The test's ability to detect the presence of a signal in such challenging conditions highlights its sensitivity and effectiveness.